UPenn-CIT599/final-project-team-42-madlibs/README.md

 Maven is the build automation tool and uses pom.xml file which provides the configuration details for the project.

 To set up project and run program in Eclipse:
 1) First need to clone GitHub repository on local machine.
-From terminal window, run the following command git remote set-url origin https://github.com/UPenn-CIT599/final-project-team-42-madlibs.git
+From terminal window, run the following command

-To add project to Eclipse:
+git remote set-url origin https://github.com/UPenn-CIT599/final-project-team-42-madlibs.git
-2) Create new project
+2) To add project to Eclipse, create new project
 File > Open Projects from File System
 3) From within Eclipse, navigate to and select project directory location